lmariscal/visualkey-docs/docs/audio.md

 # Audio

 It uses [IRRKlang](https://www.ambiera.com/irrklang/index.html) as a sound engine and audio library.
 It is free for non-commercial use but you must buy a license for commercial projects.
 You can visit the [official license page](https://www.ambiera.com/irrklang/license.html) for more information.

 A pull request with another sound engine would be highly appreciated.
 Please note that we would be looking for a cross platform solution and an audio library which at least supports `WAV`, `OGG`.

+!!! info
     Supports `WAV, MP3, OGG, FLAC, MOD, XM, IT, S3M`.

 ## Audio